btihen/btihen/content/post_javascript/sveltekit_daisyui/index.md

 EOF
 ```

-now go to
+now go to `http://localhost:4000/about` and you should see your new page.

-individual page content will go into the `slot` tag.

-Now every page will have a header and footer

 ## Create Components